-When you move to Mexico it is important to get a handle on healthcare.
+When you move to Mexico, it is important to get a handle on healthcare.

 Even if you are in perfect health at the moment, you never know what may happen.
 Accidents occur, and even if you don’t take a tumble down the stairs, you will inevitably need to visit a doctor or a dentist for a checkup at some point.

 Mexico has an impressive healthcare system, consisting of both public and private sectors.
+But this system can be pretty difficult to navigate when you first move to Mexico.

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.

-- Does Mexico Have Free Public Healthcare?
+- Mexico Public Healthcare System

 - Who is Covered by Mexican Public Healthcare?